lamberta/devkit-doc/guide/quick-start.md

 This downloads the SDK in to the `./sdk` directory located in your current working path.
 We then switch to that directory.

-Will everything up-to-date, we can now install `basil`:
+With everything up-to-date, we can now install `basil`:

 ~~~
 $ ./install.sh